ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/constructor-injection/index.md

 If you're interested in the inner workings when using overriding containers, the process is this:

-- The `overridingContainer` receives the @Rezolver.IContainer.Resolve* call for `Requires2MyServices`
+- The `overridingContainer` receives the @Rezolver.Container.Resolve* call for `Requires2MyServices`
-- It looks inside its @Rezolver.ContainerBase.Targets target container for a registration for `Requires2MyServices` and doesn't find one
+- It looks inside its @Rezolver.IRootTargetContainer for a registration for `Requires2MyServices` and doesn't find one
 - So the call is passed to the overidden `container`...
   - ... which finds its registration and binds to the 2-parameter constructor of `Requires2MyServices` as before
   - The bound constructor is executed
     - The `MyService2` parameter is fulfiled by the `container`'s own registration
-    - But, for the `MyService3` parameter, `container` sees that it was not the container whose @Rezolver.IContainer.Resolve* method was *originally* called (i.e. `overridingContainer`), so it forwards the call for `MyService3` to `overridingContainer`.
+    - But, for the `MyService3` parameter, `container` sees that it was not the container whose @Rezolver.Container.Resolve* method was *originally* called (i.e. `overridingContainer`), so it forwards the call for `MyService3` to `overridingContainer`.
-- `overridingContainer` receives the @Rezolver.IContainer.Resolve* call for `MyService3`
+- `overridingContainer` receives the @Rezolver.Container.Resolve* call for `MyService3`
   - It finds its registration, and executes it to get the instance, passing it back to `container` - thus completing the constructor call for `Requires2MyServices`